TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

   * method declarations and
   * method calls.
 2. Typing rules for
-  * integer and boolean constants,
+  * integer and boolean literals,
   * unary and binary expressions,
   * variable and field references,
   * object creation,